viruscamp/ant-design-vue/antdv-demo/docs/table/demo/template.md

 <us>
 #### template style API
 Using template style API
-The "Last Name" column shows the normal usage of column filter using template style API.
+The "Last Name" column shows the normal usage of column filter using template style API, and also the "two-way binding" of prop filteredValue, which use event update:filteredValue.
 The "Tags" column shows a customized column search, and also the "two-way binding" of prop filterDropdownVisible, which use event update:filterDropdownVisible.
 > Since this is just a syntax sugar for the prop `columns`, so that you can't compose `Column` and `ColumnGroup` with other Components.
 </us>